 If you want an unlimited plan, but don’t use data all that much, it’s worth looking into Google’s Fi service.
-It offers a pay as you go data plan, with a base $20 for unlimited talk and text.
+It offers a pay-as-you-go data plan, with a base of $20 for unlimited talk and text.
 For every GB of data that you use, you pay $10.
 In case you use over 6 GB of 4G data, you won’t be charged for extra data.
 In other words, the bill will not surpass $80 a month.
-Plus, there is no contracts, meaning there is no activation or cancellation fee.
+Plus, there are no contracts, meaning there is no activation or cancellation fee.

 Pricing: $70/month for unlimited talk, text, and high-speed data, but your data speeds might slow down if you exceed 22GB of data before your monthly billing period ends.it also includes free international data and texts while traveling, along with free Google One membership.

 - Two Lines: $120/month – ($60 per line)

 - Three Lines: $150/month – ($50 per line)

 - Four Lines: $185/month – ($45 per line)